rileyjmurray/sigpy/README.md

 ## Examples

-A couple examples are given in the second set of slides under "Newton Polytopes and Relative Entropy Optimization" [at my website](http://rileyjmurray.com/research).

 Soon we will have a dedicated collection of examples hosted on this repository.
+For now, there are two places to look:

+1. Functions in ``tests/test_sage.py`` and ``tests/test_sage_poly.py``.
+2. The second set of slides under "Newton Polytopes and Relative Entropy Optimization" [at my website](http://rileyjmurray.com/research).